berekuk/Ubic/README.md

 Full ubic installation requires crontab, configs and running watchdog, so installing through 'cpan -i' is currently incomplete.

-For full install on Debian/Ubuntu, use standard debian packaging commands:
+For full install on Debian/Ubuntu, last .deb package can be downloaded at http://github.com/berekuk/Ubic/downloads.
-	debuild && sudo debi

 For non-Debian systems, basically you'll need to:
 - copy all files from etc/ into /etc